How to enable a Faucet for testing

 Otherwise to register the Faucet plugin, first install it with NPM:

-npm i @klayr/framework-faucet-plugin
+npm i @klayr/faucet-plugin

 Now open the plugins.ts file of the blockchain client, import the Faucet plugin, and register it with the application as shown below: